Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Timberwolves, have one of the fastest tempos, ranking seventh with 104 possessions per contest.

-- Defensively, the Timberwolves are ranked 18th in the NBA, conceding 115.8 points per game.
+- Giving up 44.7 rebounds per game, the Timberwolves are the 22nd-ranked team in the NBA.

-- The Timberwolves are the 22nd-ranked squad in the NBA, giving up 44.7 rebounds per game.
+- The Timberwolves give up 25 assists per game, 10th-ranked in the league.

-- In terms of assists, the Timberwolves are 10th in the NBA, allowing 25 per game.

-- In terms of 3-pointers, the Timberwolves have given up 12.3 makes per contest, 16th in the league.
+- The Timberwolves give up 12.3 made 3-pointers per game, 16th-ranked in the NBA.

 Kentavious Caldwell-Pope vs. the Timberwolves